List of Billboard Adult Contemporary number ones of 1980

 Four songs tied for the longest unbroken run at number one during the year, each spending five weeks in the top spot.
 "Lost in Love" by Air Supply was the first to achieve the feat in April and May, and was immediately followed at the top of the chart by "The Rose" by Bette Midler, which held the position for the same length of time.
 Midler's song came from the film of the same name, in which she played a self-destructive rock star based loosely on Janis Joplin, and won the Golden Globe Award for Best Original Song.
-Later in the year two other female vocalists had five-week runs at number one: Olivia Newton-John with "Magic" and Barbra Streisand with "Woman in Love".
+Later in the year two other female vocalists had five-week runs at number one: Newton-John with "Magic" and Streisand with "Woman in Love".
 "Lost in Love" by Air Supply also had a separate spell of a single week at number one, and its total of six weeks atop the chart was the most by a song during the year and meant that Air Supply had the highest total number of weeks in the top spot by an act in 1980.
-A second track to have two spells at number one was "Give It All You Got" by jazz trumpeter Chuck Mangione, the official theme tune of the 1980 Winter Olympics.
-The final AC number one of the year was "More Than I Can Say" by British vocalist Leo Sayer.
+A second track to have two spells at number one was "Give It All You Got" by the jazz trumpeter Chuck Mangione, the official theme tune of the 1980 Winter Olympics.
+The final AC number one of the year was "More Than I Can Say" by the British vocalist Leo Sayer.